vinceskahan/v5wiki/dashboards.md

 * the frequency at which the sensors emit data - does the hardware emit data as fast as you want to see it?
 * the topology of the observations - do the observations come all at once, or do they come sensor-by-sensor?

+For configurations for getting data into weeWX, see the [Strategies for getting data into weeWX](intake-strategies) page.

-Let's start by looking at the data flow from weather station to the display:
+Let's start by looking at the data flow from weather station to the display.

 ## Scenario 1: Standalone
 <table>